Karlelisa/Psychic-Game/README.md

 # Psychic-Game
 This app randomly picks a letter, and the user has to guess which letter the app chose.
+The user has 10 tries to guess the letter.

-Guess what letter I'm thinking of
+Guess what letter I'm thinking of...

 Wins: (# of times the user has guessed the letter correctly)